 - If we feel that your work is too similar to other artists we have participating.
 (We limit exhibitors per category, so early applications will have the advantage as we can’t accept everyone.)

 - Our need to diversify the crafts available at the Show.
 The jewelry and pottery categories, for example, are incredibly competitive.
-Applicants should apply early for a chance to get a space in one of the highly saturated categories.
+Applicants should apply early for a chance to get a space in one of the highly saturated categories but we do maintain a wait list.

 - All merchandise in the Show must be hand-crafted and offered in finished form.
-Kits, supplies and resale merchandise is not permitted.
+Manufactured kits, supplies and resale merchandise is not permitted.

 - MLM and other distributor type products and services are not permitted.